bjdugan/Shiny-Survey/survey-database.md

 How should this be handled?
 For the former issue, `set` could be more specific, e.g., “AAD” for the advising module, but “core-CL” for the core survey’s Collaborative Learning items.
-Alternatively, `set` could be replaced with `instrument` or `module` (I think CSR uses this term to mean a set of items) and then `set` could indicate for core survey the secondary grouping and for other items inherit from instrument (or have no value at all) within the items table:
+Alternatively, `set` could be replaced with `instrument` or `module` (I think others use this term to mean a set of items) and then `set` could indicate for core survey the secondary grouping and for other items inherit from instrument (or have no value at all) within the items table:

     ## # A tibble: 3 × 3
     ##   instrument set          item